 He has locked horns with Gotham City’s darkest criminals, including the Joker, the Riddler, Catwoman and Penguin.
 But now Batman has crumbled in the face of an even deadlier foe: the polluted water of Hong Kong.

 “The plan was for Batman to be seen jumping into the water and then climbing up some bamboo, or something similar, on to a pier.
-South China Morning Post quoted a production team source as saying.
+But when they checked a water sample, they found all sorts of things, salmonella and tuberculosis, so it was cancelled.
+Now the action will cut to inside a building,” the South China Morning Post quoted a production team source as saying.

 In colonial times between the two world wars, businessmen swam in the harbour to cool down.
 They would enjoy a quick dip at lunchtime before retiring to the Hong Kong Club for a drink with a view over the cricket ground.
 But decades of intense shipping and the emptying of raw sewage into the harbour has changed all that.

 The only people usually seen diving into Hong Kong’s harbour these days are a few die-hard political activists — precisely because everyone knows what a sacrifice is involved in braving the waters.

 Hong Kong has one of the worst marine environments in the world, said Bill Ballantine, a renowned marine biologist who recently visited from New Zealand.
 “Everybody tells me if you can remember what it was like in 1960, there’s hardly anything left in terms of fisheries and the habitat also is very degraded,” he said.